Quest-maker-team/quest-maker/README.md

 + [Telegram bot to play quests.](bot/README.md)
 + [Service for quest creating including back-end and front-end.](website/README.md)

-To play quests user must use telegram bot [@QuestMakerBot](https://t.me/QuestMakerBot).
+There is telegram bot [@QuestMakerBot](https://t.me/QuestMakerBot) to play quests.
-In bot player need to choose quest and then quest session starts.
+In bot player is able to choose quest and then quest session starts.

 Quests are created with web service.
 Creators make quests with sequence of stations.
 After creation quest become unpublic and only selected users can play it.